andyet/fluentconf-native-web-apps/README.md

 - Setup hjs-webpack
 - Deploy built app.js file with surge
 - Render basic "hello" content with React
 - Intro to React.js
-    - Visit site
-    - Talk about how it works
-    - What makes it unique

 ** frameworks talk/discussion **